-Children are not allowed to go to student flats or common areas, such as the men and women common kitchens, or another building other than their own, without the permission of their parents and the direct invitation of a student or family living in that flat or building.
+Children are not allowed to go to student flats or common areas, such as the men and women common kitchens, or another building other than their own.
 For safety reasons, parents need to know where their children are located.

 Children are NOT allowed to play in the staircases or corridors, the couch room, the trash room, the Cellar, or the parking area!